 To apply for FMLA contact Human Resources.

-Starting January 2019, Columbus Day (the second Monday of October) was exchanged for a Floating Holiday.
+Employees can designate any regularly scheduled workday as a Floating Holiday.
 Employees can use this day at their discretion anytime during the calendar year (with manager approval).
 This day must be used during the calendar year, as it does not carry over.
-Columbus Day will no longer be recognized as a formal Carnegie holiday unless an employee chooses to use a vacation day (or the floating holiday) to take this day off.

 It's easy to request the floating holiday.
 Just log into Dayforce, click on "Time Away List", then click on "Request New Time Off" in the upper left hand corner.
 Under the "Reason" drop down, you will see "Floating Holiday" listed as the second option.
 If you want to take a week off (5 days), you can pick Floating Holiday for one day, then do another request for four Vacation days.